jackyzha0/jackyzha0.github.io/content/thoughts/tragedy of the commons.md

 Does this impact [digital commons](thoughts/digital%20commons.md) too?
 What about for [climate tech](thoughts/climate%20tech.md)?

-Would be solved if people acted according Kant's Categorical Imperative (tldr; only act in a certain way if it is possible and desirable for everyone in the world to act in that way)
+Would be solved if people acted according [[thoughts/Kant]]'s Categorical Imperative (tldr; only act in a certain way if it is possible and desirable for everyone in the world to act in that way)